antvis/G6/docs/api/TreeGraph.en.md

 If you are going to visualize a tree, TreeGraph of G6 is more appropriate than Graph.
 The main differences between `G6.TreeGraph` and `G6.Graph` are data structure and built-in layout algorithms:

 - Data structure: In G6, the tree data has nested structure.
 Edges are implicit in it.
-Each node data has `id` and `children` attributes at least:
+Each node data has `id` and `children` properties at least:

 ```javascript
 const data = {